j8mathis/divvy_analyze/postgres/README.md

 #### data reporting

 With the data neatly structured into tables, reporting was too easy.
 It was just a matter of running some sql queries.
 I didn't dig very deep into the queries, but the potential is there.
 I used a combination of psycopg and yaml files to run the reports.
 I like this approach because you can setup different attributes on the queries like name, description, etc. Also you can use different yaml files to run different sets of reports.
-Finally and more importantly you change the queries without touching the code.
+Finally and more importantly you can change the queries without touching the code.
 Which is nice for making tweaks on the reports.
 How many times does this happen in a workplace:) The foundation can really be built up from this point.